tseposnkosi-ui/audio_classification/README.md

 # audio_classification
-An implementation of a multi-input CNN model for audio classification based on the IEEE paper "A unified acpproach to voice classification: leveranging spectrograms, mel spectrograms, and statistical features"
+An implementation of a multi-input CNN model for audio classification based on the IEEE paper "A unified approach to voice classification: leveranging spectrograms, mel spectrograms, and statistical features"